florrablog/florrablog.github.io/_posts/2023-08-10-random-indoor-plant-tips.md

 ---
-published: false
+published: true
 layout: post
-title: **The Magic of Terrariums: A Miniature Garden Inside Your Home 🌱🏡**
+title: The Magic of Terrariums: A Miniature Garden Inside Your Home 🌱🏡
 ---
 {% include 2023-08-10-random-indoor-plant-tips.html %}